Mive82/psa-docs/notes.md

 The following message appeares when the audio settings button is "let go"

 `8A 22 56` with iden `0x8C4`

+## Trip computer

+Both trip meters are updated at the same time, the MFD chooses which one to display.
+They are probably reset with a `0x5E4` packet.
+The trip meters are sent regardless of the MFD type, but it must be present because it asks for that information from the BSI.
+(Or I could ask for that info from the BSI myself)

 # Other notes